- Terrain: Substantial ups & downs on coast path, firm going

 We continue on the path past Tregerthen Farm.
 Lawrence became very friendly with the Hockings who lived here and used to help around the farm and with the harvest.
 The family reminded him of his youth and ‘The Haggs’ (Sons & Lovers).

 The path we are now taking is known as the Zennor Churchway or Coffin Path and runs all the way back to St Ives across the flat ‘bench’ cut into the granite by waves when sea levels were higher.
-The path was marked by a number of round-headed wayside crosses which date back to the early mediaeval period, fragments of which still survive, usually in the form of a roughly trimmed boulder containing a square hole to take the cross shaft.
+The path was marked by a number of round-headed wayside crosses that date back to the early mediaeval period, fragments of which still survive, usually in the form of a roughly trimmed boulder containing a square hole to take the cross shaft.
 There are also several granite stiles that we climb over, some of which were used as resting spots where the coffin was prayed over and blessed.

 We are passing through small stone-walled fields that were first laid out by prehistoric farmers –amongst the oldest continually-worked landscapes in the country.